Mainframe-Renewal-Project/sear-docs/dependencies.md

 > Just because a new version of z/OS or Python is not mentioned does not mean it won't be supported in future versions

 This page documents all dependencies required to use SEAR, not what is required to build SEAR.
-If you're looking for required authorizations to use SEAR [see the authorizations page](./authorizations.md).
+If you're looking for the required authorizations to use SEAR [see the authorizations page](./authorizations.md).

 ## Supported z/OS versions